MR-001 and Data Privacy in French Clinical Trials

 Relevance and Scope of MR-001

-What are the MR-001 requirements?
+What Are the MR-001 requirements?

 In order to conform to MR-001, the data controller (the sponsor of the trial) must comply with various obligations.
 These include, for example: